kngott/amrex/Docs/sphinx_documentation/source/GPU.rst

 The call to delete the memory is added to the GPU stream as a callback function in the destructor of :cpp:`AsyncArray`.
-This guarantees the memory allocated in :cpp:`AsyncArray` continues to exist after the :cpp:`AsyncArray` object is deleted when going out of scope until after all GPU kernels in the stream are completed without forcing the code to synchronize.
-The resulting :cpp:`AsyncArray` class is "async-safe", meaning it can be safely used in asynchronous code regions that contain both CPU work and GPU launches, including :cpp:`MFIter` loops.
+This guarantees the memory allocated in :cpp:`AsyncArray` continues to exist after the :cpp:`AsyncArray` object is deleted.
+The memory is not freed until after all GPU kernels in the stream are completed.
+The resulting :cpp:`AsyncArray` class is "async-safe", meaning it can be safely constructed and used in asynchronous code regions that contain both CPU work and GPU launches, including :cpp:`MFIter` loops.

 :cpp:`AsyncArray` is also portable.
-When built without ``USE_CUDA``, the object only stores and handles the CPU version of the data.
+When built on CPU, the object only stores and handles the CPU version of the data.

 An example using :cpp:`AsyncArray` is given below,